0xOucan/celo-mind-dn/README.md

 approve 5 XOC for bridge
 check XOC balance on Base
-get quote for bridging 1 XOC to Arbitrum view pending transactions on Base
+get quote for bridging 1 XOC to Arbitrum get quote for bridging 1 XOC to Mantle view pending transactions on Base
 ```